JOIN THE TEAM!

 Why did young people sit out the 2009 election?
 Likewise, in the 2010 mid-term Congressional elections, young people also slipped as compared with the last midterm elections.
 But why?
 We know young voters are not more satisfied or less worried: they are as a generation experiencing record-breaking unemployment, student debt, and a new spike in student loan default rates is evident.

-Heading into the 2013 Election, ADP at WPU is launching a campus and community-based campaign to register new young voters aged 18-24.
+Heading into the 2014 Elections, ADP at WPU is launching a campus and community-based campaign to register new young voters aged 18-24.
 The campaign will seek to register college and non-college attending young people, with special attention on those with the lowest turnout rates.
-The campaign seeks off to remind eligible young voters that they have the numerical power to determine the outcome of the next presidential election!
+The campaign seeks off to remind eligible young voters that they have the numerical power to determine the outcome of the next Congressional election!